motion/orbit/README.md

   # some things in ./app are from older attempts, not currently used:
-  /oracle           # realtime OCR system for mac desktop /screen           # watches your screen for events and runs OCR /orbit-dotapp     # experiment on making custom .app icons for each app
+  /oracle           # realtime OCR system for mac desktop /orbit-dotapp     # experiment on making custom .app icons for each app

 /packages           # all packages we maintain